Biodiversity in Powys

 A review of the Powys Local biodiversity Action Plan (LBAP) was begun in 2016, the result of this will be the Powys Nature Recovery Action Plan (PNRAP.)
 The PNRAP will be an essential tool for developing projects and actions to be undertaken by conservation stakeholders and the general public to protect and enhance biodiversity and improve habitat connectivity at a landscape scale.

-The PNRAP comprises a General Action Plan, eight Habitat Action Plans and three Species Action Plans.
+The PNRAP comprises a General Action Plan, seven Habitat Action Plans and three Species Action Plans.
 Draft action plans are being finalised following a review of Powys’ locally important species (ongoing) and spatial analysis of habitats to identify areas of key importance for maintaining connected, resilient semi-natural ecosystems.
 The actions plans will be supported by digital ‘opportunity maps’ to aid identification and targeting of locations for maintaining, enhancing, restoring or creating habitat to provide for wildlife in Powys.

 The main aim of the PNRAP is to reverse the decline in biodiversity across mid-Wales through the protection and enhancement of Powys’ priority habitats and species.
 Alongside this work the Partnership aims to communicate the message of the importance of biodiversity for everyone in Powys.
 What it does for us, why preserving what we already have is important and how re-creating habitats at spatially significant locations can provide maximum benefit, not only for the ecosystem through increased ecosystem resilience; but for ourselves through ecosystem service benefits.